Mellanox/libvma/README.txt

 Example:  VMA_STATS_FILE=/tmp/stats

 VMA_STATS_SHMEM_DIR
-Set the directory path for vma to create the shared memory files for vma_stats.
+Set the directory path for VMA to create the shared memory files for vma_stats.
 No files will be created when setting this value to empty string "".
 Default value is /tmp/